BIIB Investors Have Opportunity to Lead Biogen Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 12, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Biogen Inc. ("Biogen" or the "Company") (NASDAQ: BIIB).
+LOS ANGELES, June 18, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Biogen Inc. ("Biogen" or the "Company") (NASDAQ: BIIB).

 Class Period: February 3, 2022 – February 13, 2024